dekartsrl/Footfall/docs/server.md

 Footfall Server
 ===

+NOTE: *If building for a Dekart project, skip these steps and refer to the project documentation for the server.*

 This guide is requires a base knowledge of the command line.

 ###Option 1 - Local Server (Raspberry Pi)